IsaiahloweBrown/IsaiahLoweBrown/README.md

 This curiosity turned into a love for knowledge and a quest for tinkering with any and all electronics.
 As I grew older, I realized people close to me were not able to use technology in the same ways I was.
 I studied information technology to help those who struggled with using computers and other devices.
 As a helpdesk analyst, I realized the problem was rooted in how the software was designed and developed.
 As a software developer, I will create more inclusive technology for people with neurological and physical disabilities.
 I am looking forward to connecting with your company and learning I can contribute
 <br>
 ⚡ Hot Take: Sixers are getting a ring this year.
 I am not changing this XD<br>
-😎 Currently working on Node.JS and APIs<br>
+😎 Currently working on Node.JS and MongoDB<br>

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/isaiah-lowe-brown) [![Twitter](https://img.shields.io/badge/Twitter-%231DA1F2.svg?logo=Twitter&logoColor=white)](https://twitter.com/IsaiahLoweBrown)